Idea

 Variables:

-= the read index (iterate through the original string, left to right).i
+j= the read index (iterate through the original string, left to right).i= the write index (the “top of stack” insides).

 The loop